 Most gaming platforms and consoles are programmed with parental controls to ensure gaming safety for kids.
 These built-in settings provide several safety measures, including web filters, screen time limits, chat filters, and content restrictions.
 You could also choose which games your kids can play and/or which streams your kids can watch.
 Moreover, you can block in-app purchases.

 Be sure that you fully utilize these inclusive parental controls.
-Below are the platforms and consoles that kids commonly use which have reliable built-in safety controls.
+Below are the popular games, platforms, and consoles that kids commonly use which have reliable built-in safety controls.

 - Nintendo Switch Parental Controls